Caballo de Troya: Background

-Even as the 1970s UFO mania has lost traction in Spanish-speaking countries, Benítez has retained solid sales and certain celebrity on the basis of his book series.
+Even though the 1970s UFO mania has lost traction in Spanish-speaking countries, Benítez has retained solid sales and a certain celebrity on the basis of his book series.

-The following 8 sequels expand on the issued and reveal more detail.
+The following 8 sequels expand on the issue and reveal more details.
 Caballo de Troya 9, Caná was published in Spain in 2011.

 He wrote in his website that he first became interested in the "real" life of Jesus around that time, when a team of researchers said that the Shroud of Turin showed traces of Jesus' body.
-These claims have later come under scrutiny, but the fact has not stopped the flow of new Caballo de Troya books.

-Some people says the author has claimed the time-travel part of Caballo de Troya is fiction, but that it contains "more truth than people think" suggesting, given he purports to be "a UFO researcher", that he might be claiming alien contact.
+These claims have later come under scrutiny, but the facts have not stopped the flow of new Caballo de Troya books.
+The author has stated that the time-travel part of Caballo de Troya is fiction, but that it contains "more truth than people think".
 The author insists that most, if not all, events in his books are real.